conduit-db/conduit-db/README.md

     cd conduit-db
     set PYTHONPATH=.

+This is optional if .env using H: drive letter for the data storage paths, this only needs to be done once to setup.

+    mkdir localdata
+    subst H: .\localdata

 Now install packages and run ConduitRaw (in one terminal)

     py -m pip install -r .\conduit_raw\requirements.txt
     py .\conduit_raw\run_conduit_raw.py

 And ConduitIndex (in another terminal)

     py -m pip install -r .\conduit_index\requirements.txt
     py .\conduit_index\run_conduit_index.py